Reign gets in with ease, but it was not always so.

 This procedure takes the philosophy that inside the trailer is more desirable than outside.
 Outside he must work.
 Inside he can rest.
-(This horse is standing in knee deep, luscious rye grass and is allowed to eat.
+(This horse is standing in knee-deep, luscious rye grass and is allowed to relax and eat.
 How desirable does the trailer look compared to his surroundings?)

 Park the trailer where there are fewer desirable distractions.

 He will start to look longingly at the inside of the trailer.
-Stop so that he can see inside.
+Stop so that he can see inside any time he seems to want to look inside.
 He may become interested.
 Try asking him to load by standing at his side (horse facing the trailer) while you point him into it in the same manner that you would ask him to lunge in that direction.
 If he does not take the hint, lunge again.

 When you least expect it, he will take a leap INTO the trailer (sometimes followed by a flying leap backward out of it again).
 Stay clear and let him come out.
 Then lunge again.
 Repeat until he is loading and staying.